Childhood and Education Journey of Hunter Biden in Timeline

 If We Break: A Memoir of Marriage, Addiction, and Healing

 In June 2023, Hunter Biden and Lunden Alexis Roberts settled their child support dispute.
-Biden agreed to give several of his paintings to his daughter, pay an undisclosed monthly amount in child support until she turns 18, and assist with college tuition.
+Biden agreed to give several of his paintings to his daughter, pay an undisclosed monthly amount in child support, and assist with college tuition.
 Roberts dropped her petition to change their daughter's surname.

 In March 2025, Hunter Biden's Secret Service detail was withdrawn on the direction of Donald Trump, reversing Joe Biden's order for extended post-presidency protection.